wp-plugins/one-click-close-comments/readme.txt

 = How can I customize the color-coding used for the dot? =

 You can customize the colors via CSS. `.comment-state-1` indicates comments are open. `.comment-state-0` indicates comments are closed.

 = How can I customize the dot used to represent commenting status? =

 By default, commenting status is represented using the `&bull;` character.
 You can change this by filtering `c2c_one_click_close_comments_click_char`.
 Here's an example -- added to a theme's functions.php file -- to change it to a solid diamond:

 `add_filter( 'c2c_one_click_close_comments_click_char', create_function('$a', 'return "&diams";') );`

 == Screenshots ==

-1. A screenshot of the 'Edit Posts' admin page with the plugin activated.
-(The full tool-tip reads: "Comments are closed.
-Click to open.")
+1. A screenshot of the 'Posts' admin page with the plugin activated.
+The tooltip reads: "Comments are open.
+Click to close."
+Were the mouse to hover over the red indicator, the tooltip would read: "Comments are closed.
+Click to open."

 == Filters ==